therelyona/therelyona/README.md

 - 📑 [Gen Diff](https://github.com/therelyona/Difference-finder) - CLI utility that identifies the difference between two data structures.

 **Web Application**:
+- 📝 [Notes](https://github.com/therelyona/notes) - A cozy app for creating and managing notes with tags.
+Your notes are saved even after refreshing the page.
 - 🌐 [RSS aggregator](https://github.com/therelyona/RSS-aggregator) - An online service for aggregating RSS feeds, making it easier to read and stay updated.